ookamicodes/securityapi-documentation/docs.md

 - Unsecure Website Scanners | Can detect websites that are unsecure (like phishing).
   - For that we will do an submit command whenever you found an unsecure website you can tell us and we add it.
   - Everything is based on reactions.
-  - It will take sometimes to make a database with unsecure websites.
+  - It will take sometimes to make a database with unsecure websites. `now finished 09.09.2020`

 - Logs | Will log actions like muting members.